elliot-mb/one-sided-success-types/README.md

 To develop these scripts Bun (https://bun.sh/blog/bun-v1.0.25) was used as a local runtime, with npm (https://www.npmjs.com/package/acorn-walk?activeTab=readme) used where packages were used (inc. AST inspection for javascript).

+# Adding terms to the language subset

+Currently, terms must be added by adding an entry to `type_grmmr.json`, `type_require.json` and `type_subtm.json`.
+Respectively, they:

+- Map all AST types to a grammar shape
+- Define rules that forbid terms which the AST type is too general to exclude, that are not in the grammar.
+These are used to check the grammatical/syntactic correctness of terms.
+- Map all AST types to another map from subterms (in the grammar) to field names.
+These field names belong to the underlying AST type and are used to traverse the tree grammatically.
+These will be used extensively in the rules.